themesberg/flowbite-svelte/src/routes/docs/typography/list.md

 ---
 layout: componentLayout
 title: Svelte Lists - Flowbite
-breadcrumb_title: Lists
+breadcrumb_title: Svelte Lists
+component_title: List
 dir: Typography
 description: Use the list component to show an unordered or ordered list of items based on multiple styles, layouts, and variants built with Tailwind CSS and Flowbite
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow } from '../../utils' import { A, Heading } from '$lib' import { props as items1 } from '../../props/List.json'
+  import { TableProp, TableDefaultRow } from '../../utils' import { A, Heading } from '$lib' import { props as items1 } from '../../props/List.json'
   import { props as items2 } from '../../props/Li.json'